fpcorso/data-blog/content/2021-12-11-lambda-capstone.md

 ### Adding Our Twitter Keys To Parameter Store

-If you haven't used Parameter Store before, you can review what it is and how to use it by [reading my Passing Credentials to AWS Lambda Using Parameter Store article](https://frankcorso.dev/passing-credentials-aws-lambda-parameter-store.html).
+If you haven't used Parameter Store before, you can review what it is and how to use it by [reading my "Passing Credentials to AWS Lambda Using Parameter Store" article](https://frankcorso.dev/passing-credentials-aws-lambda-parameter-store.html).

 To begin, log into your AWS console and go to the AWS System Manager.